 What Does My Surgeon Think?

-To be candid, more people want mini tummy tuck than are suited to the procedure.
+To be candid, more people want mini tummy tucks that are suited to the procedure.
 Overall, most patients are candidates for the traditional tummy tuck.
-In fact, performing mini tummy tuck on a patient who is a better candidate for tummy tuck can produce unsatisfactory results.
+In fact, performing a mini tummy tuck on a patient who is a better candidate for a tummy tuck can produce unsatisfactory results.
 Some patients may find that their upper abdomen bulges unnaturally and that their belly button looks strange.